JSavage42/JSavage42.github.io/projects.md

 ## HTML/CSS/JS

-- I created this website by hand typed (in Atom) HTML5, CSS3, and a little bit of Javascript.
+- I created this website by hand typed (in VS Code) Markdown, HTML, CSS, and Jekyll.
 - For a Course at KU I made a BMI calculator using [Javascript](http://jason-savage.com/bmi/bmi.html) and then converted it to using [PHP](http://jason-savage.com/bmi/bmi.php).
 - [The University of Kansas Information Security Club's Website](https://github.com/JSavage42/kuisc).

 ### React

 - [QuestionAir](https://github.com/JSavage42/questionair).
 A project for a professor to create tests and host tests and allow students to take them.
 Currently in development.
-- [HAWKU](https://github.com/JSavage42/hawku).
+- [HAWKU](https://github.com/JSavage42/hawkufire).
 Senior Capstone Project for The University of Kansas.
-HAWKU stands for Handy Anomaly Widgit for KU.
+HAWKU stands for Handy Anomaly Widget for KU.
 Currently in pre-alpha development.
 - [React-mysql-boilerplate](https://github.com/JSavage42/react-mysql-boilerplate).
 A boilerplate React app that uses Express to make AJAX calls to a MySQL database.

-## Powershell
+## PowerShell

 - I wrote a couple of PowerShell scripts during my internship in the summer of 2017.
 I cannot share those since I made them on company time.
 However, one automated creating a user and adding them to the correct Organizational Unit in Active Directory Users and Computers..
 Another Script copied the member of from one user and added another user to those groups.